CSIT321-BDI-Agent/BDI-Agent/README.md

 1. **Create an Account**: Navigate to the signup page and create a new user account
 2. **Add Blocks**: Use the "Add Block" feature to create blocks (single letters A-Z)
 3. **Set Goals**: Enter a goal configuration like "A on B on C"
-4. **Watch Planning**: Click "Start Simulation" to see the BDI agent plan and execute moves
+4. **Watch Planning**: Click "Start Simulation" to send the request to the JS-son BDI planner and watch the returned moves animate
 5. **Save Worlds**: Save interesting configurations for later use

 ### Goal Syntax